 But here’s the thing…

-Bankers are people who assess risk so how do you convince risk adverse bankers to join an unknown, unproven start-up?
+Bankers are people who assess risk, so how do you convince risk-averse bankers to join an unknown, unproven start-up?

 “It’s about working in close partnership to gain a deep understanding of the new business before approaching candidates,” says Chris Notley, Managing Director at Chamberlain.
 “If we fully understand the brief and believe in the proposition, that’ll come across clearly when attracting top talent.”